LucasGitHubz/NihonGoal/README.md

 ## Features

 - Sweet bubbles animations.
-- Learn Hiragana and Katakan easily !
+- Learn Hiragana and Katakana easily !
 - Practice what you learned in two ways:
      - If you start your learning, the ZEN mode is made for you !
 Take the time to answer ans learn by your mistakes
      - But if you're confident in your capacities let's test the FAST mode !
 Will you be successful in this exercise ?
 I'm not really sure...